xinehc/pilea/README.md

 > [!TIP]
 > If MAGs aren't available, use `pilea fetch` to download a pre-built [GTDB database](https://doi.org/10.5281/zenodo.15596115).
 This reference database was constructed with `pilea rebuild`.

 The taxonomy mapping file (`-a/--taxonomy`) is optional.
-If provided, it needs to be a tab-separated file containing at least two columns (genome and taxonomy).
+If provided, it needs to be a tab-separated file containing at least two columns (genome and its associated taxonomy).
 This file can be the output of GTDB-Tk (`gtdbtk.bac120.summary.tsv`) and should include only bacteria (no archaea or non-prokaryotes).
 MAGs must have extensions in `.(fa|fna|fasta)`.

 ```bash
 pilea index mags/*.fna -a gtdbtk.bac120.summary.tsv -o db